mhyst/ver/README.md

 ##Options

-Notice: All options have to be passed as first argument: '''ver [option] search string'''.
+Notice: All options have to be passed as first argument: `ver [option] search string`.
 This is because all and every options are incompatible with each other.
 They do specific tasks for you that cannot be combined.

 * -v : By default, ver hides files you've already watched.
 If you want ver to list all the files related to your search string, including this option will make all visible again.